radlakha/radlakha.github.io/_posts/2023-04-04-working-with-repos-on-github.md

     # Then switch back to feature branch and merge in main
     git checkout this_is_the_branch_i_will_be_working_on
     git merge main
-    git commit -m 'Merged latest from main.
+    git commit -m 'Merge latest from main.
 Now ready to create PR'
     ```

     - Now head over to the web interface and create a PR from your branch.
 Refer your branch for review and propose it be merged into the main
 - **Review process**
     - A reviewer will receive your PR and will start the reviewing process by reading your PR request.
 Make sure you did a good job of describing changes.
 If your team uses a PR Template it will show up automatically when drafting PR.
     - Reviewers will add comments to your PR overall and/or against the code you submitted by going to the ‘Files changed’ tab.
 Respond to these comments.
-    - If you are required to take action head over to your local repo and make changes.
+    - If you are required to take action per the review, head over to your local repo and make changes.
 Once done push your code up to remote again.
 The PR will be automatically updated

     ```bash
     # switch to your branch
     git checkout this_is_the_branch_i_will_be_working_on
-    # just in case reviewer made any code changes on the fly (usually they don't)
+    # just in case reviewer made any code changes on the fly (usually they do not)
     git pull origin this_is_the_branch_i_will_be_working_on
     # make your changes and once done
     git status
     git add *
-    git commit -m 'added changed or whatever per the review comments' git push
+    git commit -m 'add change or whatever per the review comments' git push
     ```

     - The reviewer will do the final checks.
-They may add some test cases, build your code and run locally before finally saying Yes
+As a reviewer you may add some test cases, build the code and run locally before finally approving the PR.
+    - _Look further down for more tips for reviewers._
     ```bash
     # get the latest main in the local rep
     git checkout main
     git pull origin main
     # Then switch back to feature branch and merge in main
     git checkout this_is_the_branch_i_will_be_working_on
-    git merge master
+    git merge main

-    git commit -m 'Merged latest from main.
-Now ready to create PR'
-    # now review, run the test cases etc to satisfy yourself this PRR (Pull Request Review uggh!) is ready to be approved
+    # now review, run the test cases etc to satisfy yourself this PR is ready to be approved
     ```

 - **Time to merge with the main!**